Jérôme Boateng: Manchester City

-On 5 June 2010, English Premier League club Manchester City confirmed the transfer of Boateng to the English club for £10.4 million on a five-year deal, where he wore his favoured number 17 shirt.
+On 5 June 2010, Premier League club Manchester City confirmed the transfer of Boateng to the English club for £10.4 million on a five-year deal, where he wore his favoured number 17 shirt.
 He made his City debut in a pre-season friendly against Valencia for the first half, alternating between centre-back and right-back with Micah Richards.
 After an impressive run, down the right flank, he provided the assisting cross for Gareth Barry to score.

 During the week prior to the start of the 2010–11 Premier League season, Boateng suffered an injury setback on international duty with Germany during a friendly against Denmark.
 He tore a tendon in his left knee, which was then aggravated on the plane home after a collision with a drinks trolley.

 He made his debut for Manchester City with a substitute appearance during a 1–0 victory against Chelsea on 25 September 2010.
 He followed this with a first competitive start in a 1–1 Europa League draw with Juventus, playing at right-back.
 In his one season with City, Boateng made 24 appearances.
 He also won the 2010–11 FA Cup despite not being a member of the matchday squad for the final.